RamiroAlvarezAbelleira/e_books_store/README.md

 - Access the back office for managing books, authors, and publishers.
 - Admin-level access control using Pundit for managing data.
 - Applied filters with ransack for books, authors and publishers.
-- Automatically update book prices based on a percentage increase or decrease Filtered by publisher with background job processing powered by Sidekiq and Redis. (works on development)
+- Automatically update book prices based on a percentage increase or decrease Filtered by publisher with background job processing powered by Sidekiq and Redis. (works on development).
+- Access sidekiq's dashboard at /sidekiq only as admin.
 - Pagination system using will_paginate.
 - Utilizes Hotwire functionalities with Turbo Stream for real-time updates and error handling.